Chicago Salvation Army emergency assistance programs.

 People in need, no matter what type of assistance they seek, will often contact the Chicago Salvation Army community centers.
-These locations are the heart and soul of the Salvation Army.
 A number of programs and social services are administered from the centers.
-Some resources, while limited, may be able to provide families in Chicago with assistance in paying their utility bills and rent, free food, vouchers for medications, as well as educational and recreational assistance for their children, and much more.
+Some resources, while limited, may be able to provide families in Chicago with assistance in paying their utility bills and rent, free food, vouchers for medications, Christmas toys or school supplies as well as educational and recreational assistance for their children, and much more.
+These locations in both the city and Cook County are the heart and soul of the Salvation Army

 The services provide coverage to the entire greater Chicago and Cook County region, which can include portions of both northwestern Indiana and northern Illinois.
 Every year tens of thousands of families from the city of Chicago and those nearby regions receive assistance from the non-profit agency.
 Individuals of all religions, background, and ages receive help.
 However priority is given to seniors, low income families with children, and the disabled.